Physical Therapy Options for Scoliosis

 Right rib hump with forward bend

-The most common diagnostic test is the forward bend or Adam’s test.
-In this Adams test, a person is asked to bend forward slowly and the observer is looking for a rib hump on the back.
-The Adams test is easy and fast to administer.
-Doctors can confirm the diagnosis of scoliosis with an x-ray.
-Once an x-ray is obtained the cobb angle can be calculated.
-This angel is generally used in determining treatment options.
+The most common diagnostic test is the forward bend test, also called the Adam’s test.
+In this test, the person bends forward slowly while the examiner looks for a rib hump on the back.
+The Adam’s test is quick and easy to perform.
+Doctors then confirm scoliosis with an x-ray.
+The x-ray shows the curve, and doctors calculate the Cobb angle to guide treatment options.

 The Lyon Approach